celestiaorg/docs/developers/arbitrum-deploy.md

 Transaction hash on parent chain: 0xabcbcc1683cb73be35f58b4c3e15f2c7c66e80d270f672c408b2395bef706c84 Transaction was mined in block 27032778 on parent chain Running Orbit Chain Native token deposit to Deposit ETH or native ERC20 token from parent chain to your account on Orbit chain ... 💰💰💰💰💰💰
+Transaction hash on parent chain:  0xb6ce3ee2057a8771737d1ef62cada50d3ec978ccd80d62f48fc3f22d5d9f33ea 0.4 ETHs are deposited to your account
+Balance not changed yet.
+Waiting for another 30 seconds ⏰⏰⏰⏰⏰⏰ Balance of your account on Orbit chain increased by the native token you have just sent.
+Running tokenBridgeDeployment or erc20TokenBridge script to deploy token bridge contracts on parent chain and your Orbit chain 🌉🌉🌉🌉🌉
+Creating token bridge for rollup 0x3C772C571E53d249A08A4B9A71f59Fe4f9eD0136 Token bridge deployed in transaction 0x2f589ad049cdc5a4ab7acfe92fb20685596da9ce19cb6b850c0b884bc1f93162 Waiting for retryables...
+Retryable #1: 0x2933002528f745512537e8c3d1bbb7429edfaef7a116c18185f804c922c88812
+Retryable #2: 0xb7b439bf0124697d6cdc086cdebd22778a6bac05528e7e1722f47957926e306b
+Done!
+Weth gateway set in tx 0x6cb889f96dc8f48208fc62855fab14a58ec4f9a04c7eee0ef35c82ba69df9c13 Waiting for retryables...
+Retryable #1: 0x76808e5357cfd696ea52387273124cc80072ae4485d3a269abb5ad35084d8984
+Done!
+network.json updated
+Done!
+Running l3Configuration script to configure your Orbit chain 📝📝📝📝📝 Setting the Minimum Base Fee for the Orbit chain Minimum Base Fee is set on the block number 14 on the Orbit chain Setting the  network fee receiver for the Orbit chain network fee receiver is set on the block number 15 on the Orbit chain Setting the infrastructure fee collector address for the Orbit chain infrastructure fee collector address is set on the block number 16 on the Orbit chain Getting L1 base fee estimate
+L1 Base Fee estimate on L2 is 1716315047
+Setting L1 base fee estimate on L3 to 1816315047
+L1 base fee estimate is set on the block number 17 on the Orbit chain All things done!
+Enjoy your Orbit chain.
+LFG 🚀🚀🚀🚀 Transferring ownership on L3, from rollup owner to upgrade executor 🔃🔃🔃 Adding Upgrade Executor contract to the chain owners Executor has been added to chain owners on TX: 0xbe4dd1a390b13bb8d69af4311dafda097e24815042fdae569cbb5190fdb3c0df Executing removeChainOwner through the UpgradeExecutor contract Transaction complete, rollup owner removed from chain owners on TX: 0xac954dd1e43fc1632b7666fb3417a6d7ace5dc1dc7fbcf00f57147d160f557ea
+✨  Done in 110.68s.
 ```
 <!-- markdownlint-enable MD013 -->

+TODO: find your pfb on celenium https://mocha.celenium.io/tx/63e902dd25e7919d4f32f6ae193acc8437dad754b549a15af7ae68e6969c1d0f

 ### Congratulations with Celestia underneath